Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 ![ICMP_types](/images/computer_networking_topdown/ICMP_types.png)

+> ### 5.5.1 Ping

 - How Does Ping Program Work:
   1. The well-known ping program sends an ICMP type 8 code 0 message to the specified host.
   2. The destination host, seeing the echo request, sends back a type 0 code 0 ICMP echo reply.

 - Most TCP/IP implementations support the ping server directly in the operating system; that is, the server is not a process.

+> ### 5.5.2 Traceroute

 - How Does Traceroute Program Work:
   1. Traceroute in the source sends aseries of ordinary IP datagrams to the destination.
 Each of these datagrams carries a <mark>UDP</mark> segment with an <mark>unlikely UDP port number</mark>.
 The first of these datagrams has a TTL of 1, the second of 2, the third of 3, and so on.
 The source also starts timers for each of the datagrams.
   2. When the nth datagram arrives at the nth router, the nth router observes that the TTL of the datagram has just <mark>expired</mark>.
-According to the rules of the IP protocol, the router <mark>discards</mark> the datagram and sends an ICMP warning message to the source (type 11 code 0).
+According to the rules of the IP protocol, the router <mark>discards</mark> the datagram and sends an <mark>ICMP warning message</mark> to the source (type 11 code 0).
 This warning message includes the name of the router and its IP address.
   3. When this ICMP message arrives back at the source, the source obtains the round-trip time from the timer and the name and IP address of the nth router from the ICMP message
   4. one of the datagrams will eventually make it all the way to the destination host.
 Because this datagram contains a UDP segment with an unlikely port number, the destination host sends a <mark>port unreachable ICMP message (type 3 code 3)</mark> back to the source.
   5. When the source host receives this particular ICMP message, it knows it does not need to send additional probe packets.

+> ## 5.6 Network Management

 - the key components of network management: